 HR tends to have the advantage of sitting across the whole business, and strategically can see where technology is going across the whole organisation and assess the impact it might have on people.

-This gives them the opportunity to really focus on organisational design, and development and build a truly aligned People Strategy that takes technology, skills, and EQ into the equation.
+This gives them the opportunity to really focus on organisational design, and build a truly aligned People Strategy that takes technology, skills, and EQ into the equation.

 EH: It’s a very interesting time in the customer world right now.
 And the more advanced technology gets, the more customers are demanding a better experience.